 What is Cyber Monday?

-According to Comscore, US consumers spent $9.81 billion on Cyber Monday in 2020, a 24% increase from 2019.
-Europe experienced an increase of 86% in online sales during both Black Friday and Cyber Monday with Germany having a 50% increase on Black Friday and a 16% increase on Cyber Monday in online sales alone.
+According to Comscore, consumers spent $9.81 billion on Cyber Monday in 2020 in the US alone - a 24% increase over 2019.
+In Europe, online sales increased by 86% on both Black Friday and Cyber Monday.
+In Germany, online sales increased by 50% on Black Friday and 16% on Cyber Monday alone.

 Black Friday and Cyber Monday are, however, no longer one-day sales.
 For several years, stores have been competing to get in on the action earlier and for extended periods of time, i.e. ‘Cyber Monday Deals Week’ on Amazon.
 And due to the pandemic, retailers were urging buyers to shop even earlier last year to avoid logistical delays and crowds in-store.